MirYasa/help-center/blog/how-to-swap-tokens-on-algebra.md

 ---
 1. Go to [Algebra dApp to the Swap section](https://app.algebra.finance/#/swap).
 2. Choose the crypto you want to swap.
-3. type in the amount of crypto for swapping.
+3. Type in the amount of crypto for swapping.

 ![](https://lh5.googleusercontent.com/cGsvDJMuHiNqg4Crm6teV-OMKgGduJ7cl6upztRN_nBScmOtVcNcYSOnMEY0frlC9K9-fyjGKMzICgdw5z2xsMTExuMBuLfMnKUueRRhFwVREE4ZPiJQbJtaV9kP_X0p6nGiGKXI)